-The Drill Down dialog box contains the following options for specifying drill down information for

-Ite: When specifying parameters for your drill down, click Add Parameter to add them to your rameters list.
+The Drill Down dialog box contains the following options for specifying drill down information for when specifying parameters for your drill down, click Add Parameter to add them to your eters list. port.
+Select this option to choose a report for the current drill down.
+This option is ected by default.
 Report.
-Select this option to choose a report for the current drill down.
-This option is selected by default. ☐ Report.
-Enables you to browse to a stored report. ☐ Description.
+Enables you to browse to a stored report.
+Description.
 Provides a field in which to describe the report.
 If you selected a report by browsing, this field is automatically populated with the title of the procedure or the name where procedure titles are not accessible.
-This field is also used to rename a specified drill down. ☐ Target.
+This field is also used to rename a specified drill down.
+Target.
 Allows you to specify a target for the drill down.
 Options include: New Window, Same Window, or a value that you specify.
-The default value for report is New Window. $\hfill \Box$ Parameters.
-Displays the parameters that you have indicated for the current drill down.
-Note: When you drill down to an InfoMini report with dynamic parameters, the child report is generated with the filter condition set by the parent report applied.
-You can access the AutoPrompt dialog box by clicking the Show filter panel button to modify the data selection with InfoMini.
-Refresh BI Portal.
-Select this option to refresh the components of the BI Portal and pass parameters to them. ■ Refresh.
+The default value for report is New Window.
+Parameters.
+Displays the parameters that you have indicated for the current drill down. generated with the filter condition te: When you drill down to an InfoMini report with dynamic parameters, the child report is nerated with the filter condition set by the parent report applied.
+You can access the coPrompt dialog box by clicking the Show filter panel button to modify the data selection h InfoMini. fresh BI Portal.
+Select this option to refresh the components of the BI Portal and pass rameters to them.
+Refresh.
 Provides options by which to refresh the page.
-Options include Current Page and All Pages. ■ Description.
+Options include Current Page and All Pages.
+Description.
 Provides a field in which to describe the refresh process.
-This field is also used to rename a specified drill down. ☐ Target.
+This field is also used to rename a specified drill down.
+Target.
 Reflects the target for the drill down.
-The only applicable value for Refresh BI Portal is Same Window. ☐ Parameters.
-Displays the parameters that you have indicated for the current drill down.
+The only applicable value for Refresh BI Portal is Same Window.
+Parameters.
+Displays the parameters that you have indicated for the current drill down. to Link Target.
+Select this option to create an explicit list of Auto Link targets.
+Upon ection, these will be available in the drill down menu at run time. a s te: When working with reports, the Auto Link Target drill down option is only available for elected dimension (BY) field.
+For more information, see Using the Auto Linking Feature to k Content on page 355.
 Auto Link Target.
-Select this option to create an explicit list of Auto Link targets.
-Upon selection, these will be available in the drill down menu at run time.
-Note: When working with reports, the Auto Link Target drill down option is only available for a selected dimension (BY) field.
-For more information, see Using the Auto Linking Feature to Link Content on page 349. ☐ Auto Link Target.
 Enables you to browse to a stored target report.

-selected a report by browsing, this field is automatically populated with the report title or the name where titles are not accessible.
+Description.
+Provides a field in which to describe the target report.
+If you originally selected a report by browsing, this field is automatically populated with the report title or the name where titles are not accessible.
 This field is also used to rename a specified drill down.
 Target.
 Enables you to specify a target for the drill down.
 Options include: New Window, Same Window, or a value that you specify.
 The default value for Auto Link Target is New Window.
 Parameters.
 Displays the parameters that meet the column-to-parameter requirement for the selected target report.
-For more information, see Using the Auto Linking Feature to Link Content on page 349.
-Page.
+For more information, see Using the Auto Linking Feature to Link Content on page 355. eb Page.
 Select this option to indicate that you want to drill through to a webpage.
 Enter value in the URL field.
 URL.
 Enables you to specify the URL for the webpage to which to drill down.
 This option is available only when Web Page is selected.
 Description.
 Enables you to enter additional comments related to the drill down.
 This field is also used to rename a specified drill down.
 Target.
 Enables you to specify a target for the drill down.
 Options include: New Window, Same Window, or a value that you specify.
 The default value is New Window.
 Parameters.
 Displays the parameters that you have indicated for the current drill down.